Substra/substra/docs/local_install_docker_compose.md

 ## Now, let's play with Substra!

-One quick way, among others, to test that your setup is functional is to use the `populate` method, prepared especially for you:
+One quick way, among others, to test that your setup is functional is to use the `populate` method, prepared especially for you.
+Please note that this `populate` method is designed for testing purpose only, it does not reflect how the platform should be used.

 TODO: test `populate`, cf `populate.py -s -a` mentionned in this issue (closed): <https://github.com/SubstraFoundation/substra-backend/issues/38>